kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md

 \(1\) The main parachute has been packed by a certificated parachute rigger, the parachutist in command making the next jump with that parachute, or a person under the direct supervision of a certificated parachute rigger.

-\(2\) The reserve parachute has been packed by a certificated parachute rigger in accordance with §105.43(b) of this part.
+\(2\) The reserve parachute has been packed by a certificated parachute rigger in accordance with [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.43   Use of single-harness, dual-parachute systems.|§105.43]](b) of this part.

 \(3\) The tandem parachute system contains an operational automatic activation device for the reserve parachute, approved by the manufacturer of that tandem parachute system.
 The device must—